mmckegg/loop-drop-app/README.md

 Then open chrome and go the the extensions tab.
 Tick the enable developer mode then **'Load Unpacked Extension'** and navigate to 'loop-drop-app/build' (the entire directory).

-If you want to use it with Launchpad (WHICH YOU SHOULD!), you need to go to chrome://flags/#enable-web-midi and enable Web Midi.
-Then restart Chrome.

-**When the app first launches, it will prompt you for a place to store its files.
-Create a directory somewhere useful and call it Loop Drop or something.**

 ### Installing updates

 New versions are being pushed out all the time.
 To update: